 Mold in the kitchen extends beyond the fuzz that has taken over your storage containers filled with leftovers.
 From boiling or cooking items on the stove to running hot water when washing dishes, the humidity in the kitchen can remain high.
-When dirty dishes are allowed to pile up in the sink, the food particles sitting in the drain or slowly making their way through the drain can collect bacteria and initiate mold growth.
+When dirty dishes are allowed to pile up in the sink, the bard particles sitting in the drain or slowly making their way through the drain can collect bacteria and initiate mold growth.
 Underneath the sink is also a potential threat, especially when leaky faucets remain unrepaired.

 It is unlikely that you spend a lot of time in the basement or attic, potentially prolonging how long mold growth is left unnoticed.
 These areas are often susceptible to growth because there is poor ventilation, a greater buildup of moisture, and less sunlight.
 Mold thrives in cold, dark places, and the basement and attic can deliver on this needed condition.
 It is also more likely that leaks occur in these areas, whether from an old or damaged roof, crumbling seals of basement windows, or from cracks in the home’s foundation.